 - Residence time: If your settling tank has less than 30 minutes residence time, add 10-15% to dosage

-- Fine-tune on site: Start at jar test dosage + 15%, then adjust based on actual overflow turbidity
+- Fine-tune on site: Start at jar test dosage + 15%, then adjust based on actual overflow turbidity.
+Our dosage calculation guide covers the full-scale math

 Need Help with Jar Testing?